streamr-dev/native-sdk/packages/streamr-eventemitter/README.md

 ## Differences from the original typescript API

 * Event types are defined as structs or classes that inherit from `Event` as C++ does not have literal types of typescript.
-* As pointers to lambdas seem to work differently on different compilers, removing a listener is done by saving the token retuned by the `on` or `once` method, and calling `off` with it.
+* Removing a listener is done by saving the token retuned by the `on` or `once` method, and calling `off` with it.
+(Pointers to lambdas seem to work differently on different compilers, so it is not possible to use function pointers as removal tokens)
 * The following methods of the original [typescript API](https://www.npmjs.com/package/eventemitter3/index.d.ts) are not supported:

 - `eventNames()` (a debugging method - use a debugger instead)